 xvii.
-Finally, if the road wheels have been removed, re-tighten using a calibrated Torque Wrench to 88 Nm (65 lb-ft) - on all M12 wheel bolts - in sequence, i.e. North, South, East, West not clock or anticlockwise.
-Remember to overtighten is just as dangerous as to under-tighten, as this can distort the wheel rims.
+Finally, if the alloy road wheels have been removed, re-tighten using a calibrated Torque Wrench to 160 Nm (Newton Metres) (118 lb-ft) - on all M12 wheel bolts - in sequence, i.e. North, South, East, West not clock or anticlockwise.
+For the spare wheel supplied with the caravan the wheel bolts should be tightened to a torque of 120 Nm (88 lb-ft).
+Remember to overtighten is just as dangerous as to undertighten, as this can distort the wheel rims.
 Avoid the use of power wrenches.